The ViSwiss Formula

 The ViSwiss™ formula is comprised of potent aphrodisiac herbal concentrates from China, Europe and South America.
 Together they stimulate sexual activity, maintain and enhance erections and increase sperm production in the testis.
 The ViSwiss™ ingredients come from growers with only the most potent plants from these regions.
 They are concentrated through a revolutionary process that enhances them to superior quality.
 These herbs are concentrated 15 times more than the industry standard.

 Epimedium - 1mgAfter centuries of use in the Far East, medical doctors now report that Epimedium can be effectively used to boost libido, improve erectile function, restore sexual power and increase sensation.
 Scientifically, Epimedium works by freeing up testosterone, which naturally increases sex drive and endurance.
 It contains an active ingredient called Icariin, which acts as an aphrodisiac.
-Icariin helps to inhibit PDE-5 in the body, just as Viagra does.
+Icariin helps to inhibit PDE-5 in the body.

 Epimedium also increases blood flow to the male organs.
 It does this by allowing the nitric oxide levels to increase, relaxing smooth muscles.
-It also acts as a mild PDE-5 inhibitor like Viagra and reduces PDE-5 levels, at a level that doesn't produce unwanted side effects.
-(Unlike Viagra)
+It also acts as a mild PDE-5 inhibitor and reduces PDE-5 levels, at a level that doesn't produce unwanted side effects.

 Ashwagandha Root - 1mgAshwagandha is used as for sexual vitality, as an adaptogen, and as a sedative.
 Some refer to Ashwagandha as Indian ginseng, as it is used in ayurvedic medicine similar to how ginseng is used in traditional Chinese medicine.
 Ashwagandha is widely used in Ayurveda, an Indian system of holistic medicine.
 The root is primarily recognized for its adaptogenic properties.
 An adaptogen is a physiological agent with the ability to naturally increase the body's resistance to emotional and physical stresses.
 Ayurvedic practitioners traditionally use Ashwagandha to promote gentle relaxation and emotional balance.
 We included Ashwagandha Root in ViSwiss™ to act as a relaxing and stress reducing agent on the male's body to help erections form naturally.